 - Best areas for UK Property Capital Gains

 - Top locations for strong Rental Yield investments in the UK

 - Top 10 Places for Property Investment in 2020

 Before we look at the Best Places to Invest in UK Property 2020 we have to look at the current market.
 2019 has, as you’d imagine, typically revolved around Brexit.
 Britain’s official withdrawal from the EU has dominated the media and had a huge impact on the property market, driving uncertainty at every turn.
 That said, the deadline is fast approaching.
 As we look ahead to 2020, we’re examining what the UK and the Buy-to-Let (BTL) market post-Brexit could look like.

 For investors that want to invest in a relatively robust and stable market, the UK remains a solid choice.
 As the preferred choice for many overseas buyers in 2019, the excellent growth of regional cores has pushed new developments and infrastructure improvements, putting it firmly at the top of investor wishlists for the new year.

 With the spotlight moving from the traditionally popular London market to regional hotspots and emerging cities, where are the best places to invest in UK property in 2020?
-We’ve done the research for you and here’s our top 10 list of the UK’s best cities and towns for property investment in 2020.
+We’ve researched for you and here’s our top 10 list of the UK’s best cities and towns for property investment in 2020.

 Best areas for UK Property Capital Gains